EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/07-add-agent-timeout.md

-# 5.7: Add Agent Timeout
+# 5.7: Agent Timeout Configuration Overview

-In this step, we will add the 'REVIEW_AGENT_TIMEOUT'  in `backend/src/config/config.py`.
-This is the maximum amount of time the review agent will take to process a request, after which it will timeout, allowing the agentic flow to move forward gracefully.
+This section provides an overview of the `REVIEW_AGENT_TIMEOUT` setting in `backend/src/config/config.py`.
+This configuration sets the maximum amount of time the Reviews Agent will take to process a request, after which it will timeout, allowing the agentic flow to move forward gracefully.

 !!! info "**File location:** `backend/src/config/config.py`"

-!!! info "**Purpose:** This step creates a timeout configuration for the review agent."
+!!! info "**Purpose:** This configuration ensures the Reviews Agent has a timeout, allowing it to exit gracefully if a request takes too long."

-!!! danger "Add the following config variable as class variable in the settings class"
+The timeout is set as a class variable in the settings class:

 ```python
 REVIEW_AGENT_TIMEOUT: int = 60